Evolving Technologies: Innovation, Competition, and Change

 Eligibility

-The course will be valuable to professionals across a variety of fields—government, nonprofit, or corporate—who are seeking a better understanding of how critical evolving technologies will impact their field.
+The course will be valuable to professionals across a variety of fields—corporate, government, nonprofit, or military—who are seeking a better understanding of how evolving technologies will transform their sectors.
 No technical background is necessary.
-Registrants may join the course as individuals or as part of a team of colleagues.
+Registrants may join the course as individuals or as a team of colleagues.
 While the primary policy focus will be on the U.S., EU, and China, the course is open to interested participants from around the globe.

 How to Register